-In most cases oral lichen planus cannot be cured, but may go away on its own.
+In most cases oral lichen planus cannot be cured, but it may go away on its own.
 It tends to last longer than lichen planus that affects the skin on other parts of the body.
 It may persist for a number of years.
-However, there are treatments to reduce the severity of symptoms.
+However, there are treatments to manage and reduce the severity of symptoms.

-In rare cases where the lesions are thought to be caused by medicines or dental filling materials (oral lichenoid lesions), changing these may result in an improvement or resolution.
+In rare cases where the patches are thought to be caused by medicines or dental filling materials, changing these may result in an improvement or healing.
 These changes should only be undertaken with specialist advice and under medical supervision.

 Is oral lichen planus serious?

-In most patients oral lichen planus is not serious.
-However, an important, although uncommon, feature of oral lichen planus is a tendency to cancerous change, with about a 1% risk (1 in 100 patients who have oral lichen planus) over a period of 10 years.
+In most people, oral lichen planus is not serious.
+However, an important, although uncommon, feature of oral lichen planus is a tendency to cancerous change, with about a 1% risk over a period of 10 years.
 In other words, one in a hundred people develop cancer in the mouth.

 How can oral lichen planus be treated?

 Mild cases of oral lichen planus may be symptom-free, and treatment is not required.
 For lichen planus that is causing discomfort, the following topical treatments can be used: